bugprone-unintended-char-ostream-output¶

 The check will suggest casting the value to an appropriate type to indicate the

-intent, by default, it will cast to unsigned int
+intent, by default, it will cast to unsigned int for unsigned char and

-for signed char
+int for signed char.

 std::cout << static_cast<unsigned int>(v); // when v is unsigned char